nutjob-laboratories/merk/README.txt

   <p align="center">
  <center><a href="./graphics/connect_1.png"><img src="./graphics/connect_1_small.png"></a><a href="./graphics/connect_2.png"><img src="./graphics/connect_2_small.png"></a><a href="./graphics/connect_3.png"><img src="./graphics/connect_3_small.png"></a></center></br>
   <center><i><small>The MERK connection dialog, the first thing users see when running MERK.
 All settings are saved automatically, including the connection script.
-The extra text describing how the individual settings work can be removed in settings, or with a commandline flag.</small></i></center>
+The extra text describing how the individual settings work can be removed in settings.</small></i></center>
   </p>

   <p align="center">